oSoc17/datascouts/backend/readme.md

 Hello, welcome onboard.

-This project design on [#oSoc17](2017.summerofcode.be/) is a little API to fetch data from different social media for specified entities.
+This project design on [#oSoc17](2017.summerofcode.be/) is a little API to fetch data from different social media for specified handle.
 In short words, APi for Social Media Aggregator.

-This purpose of this document is to give an orverview about this project and necessary steps before working on it.
+This document purpose is to give an orverview about this project and necessary steps before working on it.

 ## Table Of Contents